DoTheEvo/selfhosted-apps-docker/opnsense/readme.md

+Some bug prevents GUI from actually properly showing the real state or registering changes of unchecking...

+**Option #1** - SSH or console in.
+Select option "1" Assing Interfaces.
+During that it asks about ipv6 and you just disable it, select none.

-Some bug prevents GUI from actually properly showing the real state or registering changes of unchecking... what's needed is deletion of ipv6 addresses on the loopback interface and then setting a static address on LAN interface.
+**Option #2** - what's needed is deletion of ipv6 addresses on the loopback interface and then setting a static address on LAN interface.

-* `System: Settings: Administration`<br>
-  enable SSH, enable root login, enable password login
 * SSH in and get to shell
   * `ifconfig | grep ::1` - check if the address is assigned
   * `ifconfig lo0 inet6 ::1 delete` - delete